-January 31, 2022 Announcement of application submission period in Florida Administrative Register and via email.
-February - April 4, 2022 Division staff assistance and consultation available to applicants.
-April 4, 2022 Applications due.
-Applications must be submitted on the DOS Grants System at dosgrants.com on or before this date.
-April 2022 Grants Office and Division staff review of applications.
-May 2022 State Library Council preliminary review of applications.
-May - June 2022, TBD State Library Council application review and funding decision meeting.
+[insert date] Announcement of application submission period in Florida Administrative Register and via email. [insert date] Division staff assistance and consultation available to applicants. [insert date] Applications due.
+Applications must be submitted on the DOS Grants System at dosgrants.com on or before this date. [insert dates] Grants Office and Division staff review of applications. [insert date] State Library Council preliminary review of applications. [insert date] State Library Council application review and funding decision meeting.
 Secretary of State review and approval.
-Applicants notified whether or not they will receive a grant.
-July 1, 2022 Projects begin.
-January 30, 2023 Mid-Year Reports due for FFY 2022-23 projects.
-Mid-Year Reports must be submitted on the DOS Grants System at dosgrants.com on or before this date.
-June 1, 2023 Last date to have grant agreement signed in order to be able to receive grant funds.
-September 30, 2023 Ending date of FFY 2022-23projects.
+Applicants notified whether or not they will receive a grant. [insert date] Projects begin. [insert date] Mid-Year Reports due for FFY [insert dates] projects.
+Mid-Year Reports must be submitted on the DOS Grants System at dosgrants.com on or before this date. [insert date] Last date to have grant agreement signed in order to be able to receive grant funds.

+[insert date] Ending date of FFY [insert dates] projects.
 All project funds must be expended by this date.

-November 1, 2023 Final Reports due for FFY 2022-23 projects.
+[insert date] Final Reports due for FFY [insert dates] projects.
 Final Reports must be submitted on the DOS Grants System at dosgrants.com on or before this date.